 The Master of Science in Non Profit Leadership and Population Health program teaches learners to take a "whole-systems" approach including applied principles of innovation and styles of inquiry, data collection and use, and evidence-based practice to inform decision-making.
 The Certificate of Advanced Graduate Studies (CAGS) and Certificate of Graduate Studies (CGS) programs provide graduate-level courses to individuals seeking to meet credentialing requirements or augment their training.APPLY ONLINE

-Applicants for a Master of Science or Certificate of Graduate Studies must have completed a bachelor's degree in any discipline from a regionally-accredited institution with a B average or better.
+Applicants for a Master of Science (MS) or Certificate of Graduate Studies (CAGS) in Non Profit Leadership and Population Health Management must have completed a bachelor's degree in any discipline from a regionally-accredited institution with a B average (3.0 GPA) or better.

-Applicants for a Certificate of Advanced Graduate Studies must have completed a master's degree in any discipline from a regionally-accredited institution with a B average or better.
+Applicants for a Certificate of Advanced Graduate Studies (CGS) in Non Profit Leadership and Population Health Management must have completed a master's degree in any discipline from a regionally-accredited institution with a B average (3.0 GPA) or better.

 Philadelphia College of Osteopathic Medicine (PCOM) participates in GradCAS, the centralized application service for graduate study.